with Rattle and Hum downhill trail

 obstacles.
 It's very suitable for beginning riders.
 Turns are mostly

 smooth and gradual.
-There's one shorter-radius 180-degree turn, but the
+There's one shorter-radius 180-degree turn near the

 cut is still generous enough that most beginners can easily crank right

 Most of the terrain is groves of gambel oak.
 This is

 ||The Rattle and Hum trail is at the last turn before Woods

 Hollow reaches the Eagle Crest trail.
 Keep straight to descend Rattle and

 Hum, or turn hard right to continue climbing to Eagle Crest.

 At Eagle Crest, riders can continue east to Suncrest Drive near the top

 of the Mercer Hollow trail.
 Or, you can do a hard left turn to go